Kandahar Central Jail: History

+A miniature from Padshahnama depicting the surrender of the Safavids in 1638 to the Mughal army of Shah Jahan at what is now called Old Kandahar.
+The Sarpuza Prison, which at that time was used as a garrison or military base, is clearly seen at the top.

-The year in which the Kandahar Central Jail was built is unconfirmed.
+The year in which the Sarpuza Prison was first built is unconfirmed.
+Some believe it was originally built by Maurya Emperor Ashoka in the 3rd century BC.
+Prior to Ashoka, Alexander the Great had established Alexandria Arachosia in what is now called Old Kandahar.

+Sarpuza Prison was used as a garrison or military base by many subsequent empires and rulers.
 It was renovated in the 1960s to house common criminals of Kandahar Province.
-Two prisoners who had committed murders were executed by hanging in 1972.
-During that time some western tourists caught with drugs were also held here pending trial.
-It was pretty casual in the jail for the westerners.
-Hashish smoking was allowed inside the prison.
+Two prisoners who had kidnapped and murdered four tourists from France were executed by hanging in 1972.
+During that time some western tourists caught with drugs were also held there pending trial.
+It was casual for the westerners because smoking hashish was permitted inside the prison.
 There was in fact a large hookah set up under a tree that the inmates smoked from.
 During the 1980s, the facility was used by KHAD to detain and torture members of the Afghan mujahideen.

 According to American intelligence analysts, the Taliban used the prison as a "political prison".
 The Taliban had confined Ismail Khan at Sarpuza prison for a short time in 1999.
 Guantanamo detainee Abd Al Rahim Abdul Raza Janko described being held in the prison following his torture by the Taliban.

 The record shows that the prison continued to be used during the Islamic Republic era for detention and interrogation.
 Guantanamo detainee Sultan Sari Sayel Al Anazi faced the allegation that when he was held in the prison, prior to being sent to Guantanamo:

 he was among the detainees who collaborated with other prisoners to hide money in mattresses and bed frames.

 A number of the captives were later transported in May 2012 to extrajudicial detention in the Guantanamo Bay detention camps, in Cuba, and finally to the Parwan Detention Facility next to Bagram Air Base north of Kabul.